LovelyBuggies/Nino-hist/README.md

 valid_and_invalid = h[{"valid": slice(None, None, bh.sum)}]
 ```

-So, for this task, you should make sure `NamedHist` a) requires name to be set on
-any axis, b) requires keyword fills by name, and c) allows (or requires)
-`__getitem__` access by named dict key instead of axis number.
-You should also
-implement one shortcut axis type, `bool`, which is just a shortcut for making
-an Integer axis with underflow and overflow turned off, and with only two bins
-starting at zero.
-I've started this project for you by setting up "name" for
-Regular axis, feel free to look at that to get started.
+So, for this task, you should make sure `NamedHist` a) requires name to be set on any axis, b) requires keyword fills by name, and c) allows (or requires) `__getitem__` access by named dict key instead of axis number.
+You should also implement one shortcut axis type, `bool`, which is just a shortcut for making an Integer axis with underflow and overflow turned off, and with only two bins starting at zero.
+I've started this project for you by setting up "name" for Regular axis, feel free to look at that to get started.

 ### Plots to add (Project 2)

-Histograms in HEP often use pull plots ([like this
-one](https://cds.cern.ch/record/1969801/files/Figure2a.png)).
-Let's play with a
-basic histogram plot method that adds a pull plot method to a hist object.
+Histograms in HEP often use pull plots ([like this one](https://cds.cern.ch/record/1969801/files/Figure2a.png)).
+Let's play with a basic histogram plot method that adds a pull plot method to a hist object.

-Let's call the method `pull_plot` (eventually, we might call it `plot.pull`, to
-be like Pandas), but this is fine for now).
+Let's call the method `pull_plot` (eventually, we might call it `plot.pull`, to be like Pandas), but this is fine for now.
 Let's propose a possible interface:

 ```python
 from hist import NamedHist, axis